Register a conflicted domain name?

 Find out more information on this page about conflicted domain names and how to resolve them.

-A conflicted domain name is a .nz domain name that is available but is unable to be registered until issues with its counterparts are resolved, for example:
+A conflicted domain name is a .nz domain name that is available but is unable to be registered until it is resolved, for example:

-If anyname.co.nz and anyname.org.nz were registered to 2 different registrants (domain name holders), then anyname.nz is a conflicted domain name and in order for a party to register anyname.nz they will need to obtain the consent of those 2 registrants.
+If anyname.co.nz and anyname.org.nz is registered to 2 different registrants (domain name holders) then anyname.nz is a conflicted domain name.

 What is a conflict set?